GICU-3/GICU-3-Application/README.md

 | dev                           | Development branch.
 Features pushes to here.                              |
 | feature/[descriptive name]    | Features named clearly.
 Development happends here.                        |

 Always work in a feature (project) branch which has been created from dev.
 A feature branch may be merged to dev when the feature is ready.
 Dev may be merged to uat for testing at any time.

+_Please note that it's mandatory for features to have corresponding issues.
+The naming convention is as follows: **feature/[name]**\
+Always use kebab-case!_

 ## File structure
 https://miro.medium.com/max/1400/1*tjoajjTY-bV5KdS3dPDAqw.png